emezac/agentworks/docs/PROTOCOL_SPEC.md

 ## 3. Message Structure

-All messages exchanged via the protocol MUST adhere to the following JSON structure:
+All messages in the ACPaaS protocol are JSON objects with the following structure:

 ```json
 {